samuelsimko/scarf/README.rst

 Scarf is a Spherical Harmonic Transform library designed for CMB lensing applications.

-It uses `DUCC <https://gitlab.mpcdf.mpg.de/mtr/ducc>`_ for the calculations.
+The repository uses `DUCC <https://gitlab.mpcdf.mpg.de/mtr/ducc>`_ for the calculations.

-This repository is the home of my semester project for the course "Applications Informatiques" of the University of Geneva.

 Installation
 ------------